zaboople/essay/Software/TheRichDomainModel.md

 ## But You Just Won't Stand For It

-Some so-called engineers just won't budge on their Rich Domain Model dogma, leading not only leading to a butchered and scattered narrative, but potential data loss as uncoordinate, overlapping reads and writes pop up across all the scatterings.
+Some so-called engineers just won't budge on their Rich Domain Model dogma, leading not only leading to a butchered and scattered narrative, but potential data loss as uncoordinated, overlapping reads and writes pop up across all the scatterings.
 They're likely to demand that the ORM fix this, leading to [cache nightmares](./ORMsFail.md) and even more trouble.
 Maybe some day we'll all come around, but that's still a ways off, because *dogma dies hard*.
-That's just how it goes.
+So it goes.

 ----